The Founder Gravity Problem

 Running a restaurant is a craft.

-Very few chefs are taught how to think about that difference early enough.
+Building something that lasts beyond one person is a completely different challenge.
+And very few chefs are taught how to think about that difference early enough.

 Not because the talent isn’t there.

-The restaurant world is full of brilliance.
+The food world is full of brilliance.

-What it often lacks is infrastructure.
+What it consistently lacks is infrastructure.

-Because brilliance can start a movement.
+Brilliance can start a movement.

-But only structure allows it to last.
+Only structure allows it to last.

 Till the next bite,